hagzag/keda-python-poc/README.md

 ## Run localy

-run `task run-local` which will run the following commands for you:
+run `task run-api-local` which will run the following commands for you:

 - poetry install --no-root
 - poetry env info